Izan-Sola/DiscordHyLily/README.md

     Who is talking to her, who is the user replying or talking about.

-# HyLilty DISCORD Bot version data overview:
+# HyLilty DISCORD Bot version last trained data overview:

 ## Query Hytale Wiki Toolcall: